Temperature-Bias Noise and Quantum Shot Noise as Probes of Pairing Symmetry in Iron Pnictides: Results and Discussion

 \section{Results and Discussion}

 We first discuss the conductance, followed by zero-temperature quantum shot noise and finite-temperature quantum noise.
-We then present the Seebeck coefficient, finally discuss the thermovoltage and the $\Delta_T$ noise.
+We then present $\Delta_T$ noise.
 All calculations presented in this work were performed using \textit{Mathematica}.
 The code used for the numerical simulations is publicly available at the GitHub repository \cite{githublink}.